bedro96/Gafana-Influxdb-python/README.md

 pip3 install influxdb
 ```
 With the dependencies installed, run following command to test monitoring agent.
-This should display all monitored components in json format on every 5 seconds.
+This should display all monitored components in json format every 5 seconds.
 Please run python3 machine.py --help to find out the parameters for setting up credentials on connections,
 how to relax monitoring interval, and how to disable console logging.
 ```bash